nschorgh/CaveXML/cavexml.md

 For example, if the [cave-id] were required to be unique among records, this could not be verified with an XML schema, because it would require cross-comparisons between records.
 Another example are requirements conditioned on other fields.
 For example, if the data exchange standard required that either [principal-cave-name] or [other-cave-name] must be present, it is not within the capabilities of XML 1.0 to verify that (although it would be possible with XML 1.1).
 This design choice, that the CaveXML data exchange standard can be fully verified with an XML schema definition, has two practical consequences.
 First, verifying that a database is consistent with the CaveXML exchange standard requires nothing but an XML validation.
-No additional software or validation step is necessary.
+No additional software or validation step are necessary.
 Second, *all* of the specifications can be verified during the XML validation.
 Hence, any software used to process CaveXML data can rely on the specifications being followed completely.
 This design choice leads to simplicity and rigor.
 It also protects the standard from making demands that might be difficult to verify.